Oprah to headline Facebook, Instagram graduation event

 The #Graduation2020 event will be broadcast on Facebook Watch, with some segments posted to the @instagram account on Instagram, along with the social media accounts of the contributors, according to the announcement Tuesday.

-Miley Cyrus will sing her new single, “The Climb.”
+Miley Cyrus will sing her hit, “The Climb.”
 More special guests are expected.

 The platforms will soon roll out graduation-themed stickers, filters and effects, along with ways families and friends can host private virtual celebrations using the new Facebook Rooms feature.

-Note: This story has been corrected to show that the Miley Cyrus single, “The Climb,” isn't new.